Staplefield

+History

 The Anglican parish church built in 1847 is dedicated to St. Mark and contains wall paintings by the Victorian stained glass designer Charles Eamer Kempe.
 In 1994, Reverend Anthony Freeman, vicar of St Mark's was dismissed by the Bishop of Chichester, Eric Kemp, when he stated that he didn't believe in God and published his book God in Us: A Case for Christian Humanism.
 He is currently managing editor of The Journal of Consciousness Studies.

 The village also has a Roman Catholic church dedicated to Our Lady of Fatima.

 There are two public houses, The Jolly Tanners and The Victory Inn, the latter is named after the legal victory in gaining permission to be a pub not after Horatio Nelson's flagship, Victory, despite his sister, Catherine Matcham, living in nearby Slaugham.
 The pub sign shows a picture of a judge and a document inside the pub shows details of the case.
 The pubs are adjacent to the village green and cricket pitch.